lazarus4/Beforth/architecture/VM.md

 - In low level debugging, it directly controls the VM by bookmarking the return stack, calling the word to execute, and stepping the VM until the return stack is empty (or blown).
 - In high level debugging, it sends commands to the VM's COMMAND task (a thin client) through a real or simulated communication channel.
-- In stand-alone mode, the VM has copied header information into its code space and has its own CLI.
+- In stand-alone mode, the VM has copied header information into its code space (of just accesses the host's header space) and has its own CLI.
 The terminal sends straight text, behaving like a dumb terminal.

 ## Single Stepping
 The VM should have reversible single stepping, letting you step backwards through execution.
 When a VM run-time error occurs, such as accessing undefined memory or underflowing/overflowing a stack, you can step backwards in the execution thread to see where it went wrong.